Dealing With Difficulty

 Dealing With Difficulty?

 When you find yourself in a "tight" and difficult situation BREATHE!
 It is amazing how taking such a seemingly small action can deliver powerful results.
 Not convinced?
-Check out this article on the benefits of breathing deeply.
+Check out this article: the power of deep breathing.

 If you do this, you will see what a difference it can make.
 You won't know until you try it!